LZ-LAB/LZ-LAB.github.io/_pages/about.md

 I am a third-year master student from [the Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
 I am fortunately supervised by Professor [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).

-My current research focuses on the comprehensive evaluation of large models, aiming to uncover predictable scaling laws and unlock the potential of model training.
-This involves a thorough assessment of foundational model capabilities, including logic, reasoning, knowledge, and coding skills.
-I am dedicated to exploring new capabilities and developing novel metrics to establish scaling curves, thereby facilitating the training of large models."
+My current research focuses on the scalable oversight and comprehensive evaluation of large models, aiming to uncover predictable scaling laws and unlock the potential of model training."

 # News!